antelif/Lending-Library-API/README.md

        "name": "string"
    }
    ```
-   This `id` is referred as `personnel` in this document and it will be needed to create new
+   This `id` is referred as `personnel` in this document, and it will be needed to create new
    transactions.

 ### Customer